opentok/opentok-reconnection/js-sample/README.md

 4. Disconnect the internet connection for your computer.

-   The subscriber video stream display now shows "Stream has been disconnected unexpectedly.
+   The subscriber video element now shows "Stream has been disconnected unexpectedly.
    Attempting to automatically reconnect..."

 5. Reconnect your computer to the network.
 Upon reconnecting to the OpenTok session, the